Record attendances in United States club soccer: Standalone matches

-Bay FC of the NWSL set the standalone club match attendance record across all United States women's leagues of 40,091 at Oracle Park against Washington Spirit on August 23, 2025.
+The Denver Summit of the NWSL set the standalone club match attendance record across all United States women's leagues of 63,004 spectators during their inaugural home opener at Empower Field against Washington Spirit on March 28, 2026.

 Portland Thorns FC held the top six NWSL attendance records until the debut home game of the Orlando Pride in 2016, which set the new NWSL record; that record was eclipsed by the Thorns in 2019 and still later by San Diego Wave FC in its debut at the new Snapdragon Stadium in 2022.
 The Thorns consistently draw over 14,000 fans and averaged slightly over 20,000 in the 2019 season, the last before COVID-19 effects; until that season they were the only NWSL team to have drawn over 10,000 fans more than thrice.
 Continued strong numbers from Utah Royals FC and a club-record post-World Cup standalone match from the Chicago Red Stars pushed both clubs to their fourth 10,000-plus attendances.

-The 2022 NWSL season, the first season since 2019 that was relatively unaffected by COVID-19, not only saw a new league single-game attendance record, but was also marked by very strong attendance for the debuting Angel City FC, which sold out its stadium four times in its first regular season and drew over 18,000 for two other home matches.
+The 2022 NWSL season, the first season since 2019 that was relatively unaffected by COVID-19, not only saw a new league single-game attendance record, but was also marked by very strong attendance for the debuting Angel City FC, which sold out its stadium four times in its first regular season with an average attendance of 19,104 spectators per game.
 Angel City was also Wave FC's opponent for the latter side's record-setting game.

 In 2023, the NWSL broke its single-match record once again at Lumen Field in Seattle, Washington, when OL Reign hosted the Washington Spirit before 34,130 spectators for the team's regular-season finale and final regular-season home match of retiring player Megan Rapinoe.

-The Chicago Red Stars of the NWSL set the next standalone club match attendance record of 35,038 at Wrigley Field against Bay FC on June 8, 2024.
+During the 2024 NWSL season, the Chicago Red Stars set a new standalone club match attendance record of 35,038 at Wrigley Field against Bay FC on June 8, 2024.